 Wawel Castle was a place where Polish kings, queens and nobles lived for a thousand years.
 They were crown and buried here (in Sigismund’s Chapel)

-The castle is one of the largest castles and symbols in Poland.
+The castle is one of the largest castles in Poland and symbols in Poland.
 Representing nearly all European architectural styles, it is noteworthy for its influences from the medieval, renaissance, and baroque periods.

 Kalwaria Zebrzydowska is one of the points of interest in Poland.
 It is the best known of Polish pilgrimage sites, with a number of Christian shrines and holy buildings: eight chapels (seven for different saints; one is reserved for Jesus Christ), castles, cloister, cemetery etc.

 Kalwaria Zebrzydowska Monastery and Pilgrimage Site attract many visitors each year to this small town located close to Krakow and Wadowice which is the birthplace of the most famous Polish person – Karol Wojtyła more known as Pope John Paul II.

 Auschwitz-Birkenau is a group of German Nazi concentration camps located in Oświęcim and the surrounding towns.
 Auschwitz-Birkenau consists of three places: Auschwitz I (Oświęcim), Auschwitz II-Birkenau (Brzezinka) and Auschwitz III Monowitz (Monowice).
 It is the only site of this type that has been on the UNESCO World Heritage List since 1979.
 During World War II in occupied Poland, the Germans created a place that is a symbol of cruel genocide.
 We could not miss this place, although it is a witness of such a cruel history.
 Auschwitz is a must day trip from Krakow.

 Pałac Kultury i Nauki w Warszawie